Kolumbs/chatbot-fifa-extension/README.md

 # chatbot-fifa-extension
-Extension for chatbot module on FIFA World Cup betting game
+Extension for zoozl chatbot on FIFA World Cup betting game

 ## Usage
-This module is an extension module for chatbot
+This module is an extension module for zoozl chatbot